 Horse Racing Dawson Creek Photo SimonSees.com

-Dawson Creek is the southernmost terminus of the Alaska Highway, and for this reason it is sometimes called, “Mile 0 City”.
+Dawson Creek is the southernmost terminus of the Alaska Highway in the Northern British Columbia region, and for this reason it is sometimes called, “Mile 0 City”.
 It is also the westernmost terminus of the Northern Alberta Railway.

 Dawson Creek is centrally located in the Peace River Country in the northeast corner of British Columbia.
-It is at the junction of four major highways (Hwys 97N, 97S, 2, and 49) and 73 km (45 mi) south of Fort St. John, 460 km (285 mi) northeast of Prince George.
+It is at the junction of four major highways (Hwys 97N, 97S, 2, and 49) and 73 km (45 mi) south of Fort St. John, 57 km (35 mi) south of Taylor, 460 km (285 mi) northeast of Prince George.

 The area around British Columbia’s Peace River Country remained largely unsettled by pioneers until 1912.
 At that time the Canadian government opened the land for homesteading.
 As settlers from North America and Europe arrived over the next decade, Dawson Creek became the area’s main business centre.
 It remained a small community with a population numbering in the hundreds until 1941, when the Japanese attacked Pearl Harbour.
 Mindful of the need to protect North American sovereignty, the American and Canadian governments agreed to build a road linking northern Canada and Alaska.

 Dawson Creek was designated as “Mile Zero” for the Alaska Highway, and thousands of military and civilian workers poured into the village, turning it into a boom town.
-The village experienced more growth after work on the Alaska Highway had completed, into the 50s.
-This was due to the construction of links to other parts of BC.
-This included a railway and two more highways.
+The village experienced more growth after work on the Alaska Highway had been completed, into the 50s.
+This was due to the construction of links to other parts of BC which included a railway and two more highways.